Conaclos/typeable-array/README.md

 `ReadonlyTypeableArray` provides a readonly interface of `TypeableArray`.

-`TypeableArrayConstructor` provides a common interface fro constructors of `Array` and Typed arrays.
+`TypeableArrayConstructor` provides a common interface for constructors of `Array` and Typed arrays.

 All interfaces are fully generic, including `TypeableArrayConstructor`.
-This makes `TypeableArrayConstructor` more type-safe than the interfaces provided in TypeScript library.
+This makes `TypeableArrayConstructor` more type-safe than the provided interfaces in TypeScript library.

 ## How to use

-If you use one of the prvided type in at least one exported interface, you have to place this package as production dependency.
+If you use one of the provided types in at least one exported interface, you have to place this package as production dependency:

 ```bash
 npm install typeable-array
 ```

-Otherwise, you can place this package as a dev dependency.
+Otherwise, you can place this package as a dev dependency:

 ```bash
 npm install --save-dev typeable-array